k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

   ![extract task widget](images/task_widget_extract_only.png)

 - The user wishes to extract entities from Production and load them into the UAT environment.
-The user needs to select both - Source and Target components:
+The user needs to select both the Source and the Target components:

   ![load task widget](images/task_widget_load.png)

 The user can click on each one of the components to open its form and update its settings.
-The task also has *Save task*, *Save & execute* and *Advanced settings* icons.
+The task also has **Save task**, **Save & execute** and **Advanced settings** icons.

 ## Who Can Create a Task?

 -  Admin users.
 -  Environment owners can create a TDM task for their environment.
--  Testers who can create a TDM task for the environments they are attached to by a [TDM Environment Permission Set](10_environment_roles_tab.md):
+-  Testers who can create a TDM task for the environments that they are attached to by a [TDM Environment Permission Set](10_environment_roles_tab.md):
    - Source environment, testers must be attached to the source environment by a permission set with [Read](10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.
    - Target environment, testers must be attached to the target environment by a permission set with [Write](10_environment_roles_tab.md#read-and-write-and-number-of-entities) access.